AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_notes/2024-11-13-wsl-access-windows/index.md

 ---
 title: Access Windows Files from WSL
+description: How to move files between Windows and WSL.
 ---

 Windows Subsystem for Linux (WSL) has a built-in command-line utility named `wslpath` that takes a Windows path and formats it as a WSL path, allowing you to access Windows files from WSL.
 You can use this to move files between the two systems.
 I use this all the time on my machine to move media files into WSL, where I do the majority of my development work.